Mr-red01/Weather/README.md

 # Weather
-Tells weather of the specific locations using api
+Tells weather of the specific locations using api (This is my firt project btw)